MohamedNasser00/laravel-docker-starter/README.md

 `make init` automatically creates the `.env` file from `.env.example` if it does not already exist.

 After the first setup, update the values in `.env` to match your project requirements (database credentials, application name, mail configuration, etc.).

-Then update the values in `.env` to match your project requirements (database name, credentials, app name, etc.).

 The `.env.example` file includes default values for Docker development.
 The MySQL credentials in `.env.example` are synchronized with the Docker MySQL service configuration.